Body Fat Percentage Calculator

 If your percentage is in this range – you are doing well.

-Is 20% a good body fat?
+Is 20% good body fat?

-If you are female 20% is exceptional.
+If you are female, 20% is exceptional.
 If you are male, 20% typically means you are just on a healthy BMI (around 25).

-Is BMI and body fat percentage the same?
+Are BMI and body fat percentage the same?

 No. They are very different.

-This is why body fat measurement offers a superior guide to health and fitness.
+Body fat measurement offers a superior guide to health and fitness.

 Counting macros is a superior method of losing fat (compared to traditional restrictive diets).
 Tracking body fat percentage is the normal way of measuring progress with a macros-based diet.

-- Body fat percentage is important in formulating an accurate TDEE (total daily energy expenditure).
+1. Body fat percentage is important in formulating an accurate TDEE (total daily energy expenditure).

-- Knowing your body fat percentage allows you to calculate your fat mass.
+3. Knowing your body fat percentage allows you to calculate your fat mass.
 This helps you establish a realistic and healthy goal weight.

 Portable electronic body fat devices are popular but can be inconsistent and inaccurate.

-Some gyms have immersion tanks which are more accurate, along with devices such as the Bod Pod.
+Some gyms have more accurate immersion tanks and devices, such as the Bod Pod.
 These are all expensive to use.
-For most people using calipers with the skinfold method are the best value for money.

-How low of a body fat can you be?
+How low can your body fat be?

-Men really shouldn’t strive for anything lower than 5% and women 13% if they want their bodies to function optimally.
+Men shouldn’t strive for anything lower than 5% and women 13% if they want their bodies to function optimally.

 How to calculate lean body mass and fat mass